SimVascular/SimVascular-Plugin-Purkinje-Network/README.md

 - Repulsive parameter - Regulates the branch curvature: the larger the repulsion parameter, the more the branches repel each other.
 - Branch segment length - Approximate length of the segments that compose one branch (the length of a branch is random).

+The parameter values set in the GUI can be saved to a text file by selecting the **Export Paramters** button.
+The GUI parameter values can be set from a file by selecting the **Load Paramters** button.
+Example parameter files can be found in the repository's **example-projects/purkinje-network-ideal-heart/parameter-files** directory.

 The  **Purkinje Network** tool writes files to the SimVascular project **Purkinje-Network** directory.
 The files are prefixed with a face name.
 The following files are created for each network

 ```